-CODE Statement

-Question

-SSI-Q1 I could post my questions to other course

-participants.

-SSI-Q2 Students' questions were related to the

-course content.

-SSI-Q3 Posting questions helped me to find an

-appropriate answer from other course

-participants.

-COL A 1 Answer

-SSI-A1 I actively posted my answers to other course

-001 40 participants' questions.

-551-A2 a could post my answers to other course

-551 43 I received answers to my questions from

-391-A2 other course participants

-SSI-A4 Students' answers helped me to understand

-551711 the course content

-Comments

-SSI-C1 I actively commented on other students'

-posts.

-SSI-C2 I could comment on other students' course-

-related posts.

-SSI-C3 Other students commented on my course-

-related posts.

-SSI-C4 Comments from peers on course-related

-posts helped me to understand the course

-content.

-Discussion

-SSI-D1 I could participate in the course-related peer

-551 D2 discussion.

-55I-D2 related discussion

-521 D3 Students' discussion was related to the

-221-02 course content

-SSI-D4 The course-related discussion helped me to

-understand the course content

-Information sharing

-SSI-IS1 I could participate in sharing information

-with other students (ex: website link, video,

-document)

-SSI-IS2 Other students shared information (ex:

-website link, video, document).
+CODE Statement Question SSI-Q1 I could post my questions to other course participants.
+SSI-Q2 Students' questions were related to the course content.
+SSI-Q3 Posting questions helped me to find an appropriate answer from other course participants.
+Answer SSI-A1 I actively posted my answers to other course participants' questions.
+SSI-A2 I could post my answers to other course participants' questions.
+SSI-A3 I received answers for my questions from other course participants.
+SSI-A4 Students' answers helped me to understand the course content.
+Comments SSI-C1 I actively commented to other students' posts.
+SSI-C2 I could comment on other students' course- related posts.
+SSI-C3 Other students commented on my course- related posts.
+SSI-C4 Comments from peers on course-related posts helped me to understand the course content.
+Discussion SSI-D1 I could participate in the course-related peer discussion.
+SSI-D2 Other students participated on the course- related discussion.
+SSI-D3 Students' discussion was related to the course content.
+SSI-D4 Course-related discussion helped me to understand the course content.
+Information sharing SSI-IS1 I could participate in sharing information with other students (ex: website link, video, SSI-IS2 document) Other students shared information (ex: website link, video, document).

 SSI-IS3 Information sharing by students was related

 to the course content.

 SSI-IS4 Information sharing by peers helped me to

 understand the course content.

 Scaffolding

 SSI-S1 I could provide information to support peer

-students' understanding of the course
+students understanding of the course content.

-content.

 SSI-S2 Other students provided information to

 support my understanding of the course

 content.

 SSI-S3 Students' support helped me to understand

 the course content.

-SSI-S4 I actively provided information that supports
+SSI-S4 I actively provided information that support

-students understanding of the course content.
+students understanding the course content.

 Reflection

 SSI-R1 I could post statements that reflect my level

 of course content understanding.

 SSI-R2 Other students posted statements that reflect

 their level of the course content

 understanding.

-SSI-R3 My posts, comments, and discussion
+SSI-R3 My posts, comments and discussion

 reflected a good level of the course content

 understanding.